 - Context is Key – Get links from content pages that are relevant to your website.
 For me to link to one of our clients like Target Distributing is nice, but it isn’t going to be nearly as useful as a more relevant link from other telecom or datacom sources.
 Try to get links from sites in the same or similar industries.
 This will make your website appear more relevant within your industry.
 Get links from blog posts and other sources that are relevant to your subject matter.

 - Linking Domain Should Be Relevant – Similarly to #3, the domain that you are getting a link from should be relevant to your site.
 Try to find blogs and websites with descriptive URLs that pertain to your website’s subject matter.
 Domains that are unassociated with your business’s topic will confuse users — and Google!
 Avoid using links from unrelated topics to ensure that search engines don’t get the wrong signals as to what your content is about.

-- You Are What You E-A-T (Or at least your website is) – Google deems a backlink as a “quality link” by measuring the website’s E-A-T components: Expertise, Authoritativeness and Trust.
-Website browsers who propose a strong user intent to search engines expect the same level of care in return, and Google’s primary source of SEO ranking is based off of a website’s ability to be qualified as “expert, authoritative and trustworthy.”
-This form of website measurement was introduced with Google’s Medic Update in 2018, which was created to protect the financial, physical and emotional wellbeing of website users.
+- You Are What You E-A-T (Or at least your website is) – Google deems a backlink as a “quality link” by measuring the website’s E-A-T components: Expertise, Authoritativeness, and Trust.
+Website browsers who propose a strong user intent to search engines expect the same level of care in return, and Google’s primary source of SEO ranking is based on a website’s ability to be qualified as “expert, authoritative and trustworthy.”
+This form of website measurement was introduced with Google’s Medic Update in 2018, which was created to protect the financial, physical, and emotional well-being of website users.
 Backlinks are essentially used to direct users from one website to another, almost like a recommendation.
 So if an external link measures up to the E-A-T scale by Google, it will rank highly.